 You are entitled to One-Parent Family Payment (OFP) if you:

-- Have at least one child below the relevant age limit.
-From 2nd July 2015 the age limit is 7 years of age, however there are exceptions.
+- Have at least one child below the age of seven.

 - Have the main care of your child.

 - Are not cohabiting.

 - Satisfy the means test See below.

-- Satisfy the Habitual Residence Condition See page 31.
+- Satisfy the Habitual Residence Condition See page 32.